Anesthesiologist billing and revenue management for anesthesiology should be easy.

 That’s your money we’re collecting, and we’re contracted to collect as much of it as we practically can.
 It’s one of the reasons that we charge 5% of collected dollars for full-service revenue cycle management and accounting.

 Sure, 5% is a little higher than the some of the discount billers, but wouldn’t you rather pay us another percentage point (or even two) than let the payers cheat you out of 10 or even 15 points of your annual income?
-(Plus unlike discount billers we offer full service accounting, bill payment, compliance assistance, and other valuable services at no additional charge.)
+(Plus unlike discount billers we offer full-service accounting, bill payment, compliance assistance, and other valuable services.)

 Low Days in Accounts Receivable Is Not Necessarily a Good Sign